kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/README.md

 - Unsupervised learning (used by default in our project): An Autoencoder neural network is trained to detect anomaly detection without any labeled data.

 - Supervised learning: A LSTM neural network is trained on labeled data to be able to do predictions about future sensor events.

+The [digital twin implementation with Kafka and MongoDB is discussed on its own page](infrastructure/kafka-connect/mongodb/README.md), including implementation details and configuration examples.

 ## Architecture